deco3500/Speak2Me/README.md

 Github will be used as a code repository.
 Google Drive will be used for all other documents and files.
 When anything of value is uploaded, the uploader will inform the team using the Facebook group.

 ### What are the file naming conventions?
-Files will be clearly so that they can give context as to what they are about.
+Files will be clearly named so that they can give context as to what they are about.

 ### Identify the social platform/s your team has adopted and explain the choice.
 Facebook group messaging, as it easily facilitates group conversations.